-Crucial data and intelligence available to TAMI users can include contact details of key executives (in many cases email and/or telephone numbers), an estimated merchant size, details of the payment platform and shipping service.
+Crucial data and intelligence available to TAMI users can include contact details of key executives (in many cases email and/or telephone numbers), an estimated merchant size, details of the payment platform, and shipping service.

-Liz Fulham, who has 25 years experience working as a consultant/sales leader for multinationals such as IBM, PayPal, Telefonica, and Microsoft, says that the potential of TAMI is reflected in the fact that since it went live in February it has already received five requests for exclusivity.
+Liz Fulham, who has 25 years of experience working as a consultant/sales leader for multinationals such as IBM, PayPal, Telefonica, and Microsoft, says that the potential of TAMI is reflected in the fact that since it went live in February it has already received five requests for exclusivity.

 “The customers thought the technology was so powerful that they didn’t want TAMI to sell it to their competitors.
 We don’t do exclusive deals as it’s against our philosophy.
 Plus, there’s enough rich data and sales contact information in our system to go round everyone.”